|

 in interest rate would have simply no impact

 on each investment decision, thus on aggregate level as well.
 By contrast, the effect of large interest rate changes may be highly asymmetric: a strong increase of interest rate can indeed provoke a fall in investment dynamics whereas a similar decrease may fail to induce investment, if real perspective benefits are lacking.
 Other determinants of investment should be considered as, for instance, present and expected consumption and export.
 Saturation of productive capacity represent a key references for firms' decisions to invest.
-Furthermore, new technology innovation and the need of imitating competitors' adoption of innovation can also force firms to invest.
+Expectations about future sales will affect investment if the current capacity is not enough to match the forecasted increase in demaned quantities and the firm is committed to fulfill all orders.
+Given a ratio of fixed capital to sales, the investment required would be (in a very simplified method of estimation) this ratio times the new additional expected sales.
+Furthermore, new technology innovation and the need of imitating competitors' adoption of innovation can also force firms to invest, in a process of diffusion that can be boosted by a conducive tax environment, both in terms of tax breaks and pro-diffusion-of-innovation tax.
+Investment in real estate new developments and rejuvenation of existing areas are better understood in operations like urban regeneration.

 potential productivity, cost effectiveness,